EFL Electricity Facts Label Texas

 The average price is the price for electricity, delivery and fees that you will pay based on a specific usage level.
 This average price lets you compare how much you will pay for each electricity plan you are looking at, whether it’s bundled, unbundled, tiered rate or flat fee.

-How should I read my electricity bill?
+How do I read my electricity bill?

 When you get your first Texas electricity bill from your new provider, you should pull out the Electricity Facts Label to check the calculation.